-- 1. Only tenured faculty members and academic administrators may engage in deliberations and make recommendations regarding the evaluation of other faculty members.
+Only tenured faculty members and academic administrators may engage in deliberations and make recommendations regarding the evaluation of other faculty members.
 Evaluation criteria and procedures shall be available to faculty members before the evaluation process begins.
-No changes in such criteria or procedures may be made during the evaluation process. - 2.
-At all levels of review, before recommendations are forwarded to the next evaluation level, faculty members shall be given a copy of each recommendation stating in writing the reasons for the recommendation.
+No changes in such criteria or procedures may be made during the evaluation process.

+- 2. At all levels of review, before recommendations are forwarded to the next evaluation level, faculty members shall be given a copy of each recommendation stating in writing the reasons for the recommendation.
 Faculty members have the right to respond or submit a rebuttal within ten days following receipt of the recommendation.
 A copy of the response or rebuttal statement shall accompany the Working Personnel Action File (WPAF), and shall also be sent to any previous levels of review.
 Upon request, the faculty member may be provided an opportunity to discuss the recommendation with the recommending party.
 This provision shall not require that evaluation time lines be altered. - 3.
 Personnel recommendations or decisions relating to retention, tenure, promotion, termination, or any other personnel action shall be based primarily on material contained in the Personnel Action File (PAF).
-If a personnel recommendation or decision is based on reasons not contained in the Personnel Action File, the party making the recommendation or decision shall commit those reasons to writing, and this signed statement shall be placed in the Personnel Action File and a copy provided to the faculty member.

-- 4. In cases of promotion, evaluation committee members must have a higher rank than those being considered for promotion. - 5.
+If a personnel recommendation or decision is based on reasons not contained in the Personnel Action File, the party making the recommendation or decision shall commit those reasons to writing, and this signed statement shall be placed in the Personnel Action File and a copy provided to the faculty member. - 4.
+In cases of promotion, evaluation committee members must have a higher rank than those being considered for promotion. - 5.
 Recommendations shall be confidential, except that the affected faculty member, the designated administrators, the President, and the peer review committee members shall have access to written recommendations. - 6.
-Timetables for performance review and periodic evaluation are prepared at the beginning of each academic year by the Associate Provost for Academic Personnel and submitted to the Faculty Senate for approval. - C. EVALUATION COMMITTEES: Composition and Functions - 1.
-Department Evaluation Committees - a.
+Timetables for performance review and periodic evaluation are prepared at the beginning of each academic year by the Associate Provost for Academic Personnel and submitted to the Faculty Senate for approval.

+C. EVALUATION COMMITTEES: Composition and Functions

+- 1. Department Evaluation Committees - a.
 Composition: A Department Evaluation Committee shall be composed of three tenured elected faculty, two of whom must be at the rank of Professor, and the third shall be a Professor or an Associate Professor who is not presently being considered for promotion.
 The Department Chair may not serve on this committee.
 The committee shall elect a chair who shall hold the rank of Professor.
-Annually, the members of the department shall nominate and elect committee members from within the department or from related academic disciplines (refer to FAM 315(FSD 91-01.R5).
-A member of a department evaluation committee, but may serve concurrently on other department evaluation committees. - b.
-Functions: This committee shall conduct performance reviews at the departmental level as well as periodic evaluations for first, third, and fifth year probationary faculty, full- and part-time temporary faculty, and tenured faculty who have not been considered for promotion during the past five years. - 2.
-Department Part-Time Temporary Evaluation Committee
+Annually, the members of the department shall nominate and elect committee members from within the department or from related academic disciplines (refer to FAM 651.7.
+A member of a Department Evaluation Committee cannot serve concurrently as a member of a College Evaluation Committee or the University Evaluation